 These Jews were more open-minded than those in Thessalonica, for they eagerly received the message, examining the scriptures carefully every day to see if these things were so.

 We recommend using the NIV Chronological Bible as a daily reading plan to cover the Bible within a year.
 Or perhaps a three-year study plan that covers the Old Testament in the first year, followed by one book of the New Testament per month.
 By the end of the three years, you should have a grasp of the Bible as a whole.
 As you read, make notes of major themes of each book, and in the margins, make notes of truths to remember.
-You may want to stop and list any questions that come to mind.
-These would be good starting points for more in-depth studies.
+As a spring board for deeper study, you may want to stop and list any questions that come to mind.

 By paralleling and cross-referencing you will begin to see that Christ Jesus is revealed in the Old Testament just as He is in the New Testament, although in types, figures, and shadows.